I suspected but did not realize the strength and uniqueness of my family until my 70th birthday.

 Indeed, the following morning, Clarence raced down the road at the sound of approaching vehicles.
 Who can this be, I wondered as a caravan led by Jesse cleared the large oak trees.
 The nature of the visitors never occurred to me until middle son Brad, wife Felicia and daughters Xylia and Lyla stepped from one vehicle, and oldest son Nick, wife Terri and son Alix climbed from the third vehicle with Mrs. tVM.
 I was completely surprised and taken totally unawares and could not restrain a steady flow of joyfully heartfelt tears.
 My three sons and their families had colluded and planned this surprise visit for months; all three live in Arizona, and oldest grandson Alix – 26 – flew up from Florida.

 We celebrated at our daughter Stef’s home in Minnesota with her sons Travis and Max while her husband Dave prepared an extraordinary meal.
-We were joined by my lifetime pal Pete and Dr. Ralph Pim – professor, coach, and leader – who has worked with Stef and her teams since her days coaching at West Point.
+We were joined by Dr. Ralph Pim – professor, coach, and leader – who has worked with Stef and her teams since her days coaching at West Point.